HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/kdemont_JulienHolzer/protocol.md

 * send the user command to the server :
   * ADD 10 20
   * MUL 5 2
-* print the result with a message "result is : "
+* print the result with a message "Result is : "
   * result is : 30
   * result is : 10